netdata/blog/content/posts/agile-team-cmocka-foss.md

 Currently, the tests can be executed manually with `make check`, but after refining the web server's behavior, we may execute the test suites automatically.

-{{< figure src="/img/20191127-cmoka-diagram-3.jpeg" alt="" position="center" style="border-radius: 4px;" caption="Andrew's final diagram—an explanation of how he used cmocka unit-testing and his extensions to " captionPosition="center" >}}
+{{< figure src="/img/20191127-cmoka-diagram-3.jpeg" alt="" position="center" style="border-radius: 4px;" caption="Final diagram from our cmocka guru Andrew Moss—an explanation of how he used cmocka unit-testing and his extensions to test the URL parser." captionPosition="center" >}}

 ## Tests, mocks, and URLs... oh my